Wrestling coach Greg Randall is currently the longest tenured coach at Boise State.

 “My goal was to be a Division I head coach no matter what,” Randall said.
 “Didn’t matter how long it took me and Boise State came in at the end and I took the job.”

-He has been with the program a staggering 20 years, 12 of which he has served head coach.
+He has been with the program a staggering 20 years, 12 as the head coach.

 Randall took over as the head coach for the Broncos in 2002 after serving as an assistant to former Boise State head coach Mike Young.